Application Information

 Virtual Interviews & Office Hours

 All PGY-1 positions are filled through the National Resident Matching Program (NRMP) and applications are accepted only through the Electronic Residency Application Service (ERAS).
-We will be reviewing supplemental ERAS applications starting October 1, 2023.
-Applications received after this will be considered on a very limited, case-by-case basis.
+We will be reviewing supplemental ERAS applications starting in late September.
+Applications received after ERAS opens to programs will be considered on a very limited, case-by-case basis.
+Invitations to interview will be sent starting October 8 and on a rolling basis after that.
+Applicants will have 72 hours to respond to an invitation to interview.

 Interviews will be virtual.
 The virtual interview day offers the applicant the opportunity to meet with the Program Director, Associate Program Director, several faculty members, and residents as well as virtually view Boise and our program’s clinical sites.